siliconrhino/siliconrhino.io/app/_careers/201911-front-end-engineer.md

 ---
 layout: career
-title: Full Stack Engineer
+title: Front End Engineer
 headBackground: yellowBg
 imageUrl: "http://www.siliconrhino.io/img/backgrounds/office1.d815.jpg"
 published: true
 ---

 ##We’re looking for
-a full-stack developer with good Javascript/Typescript and mobile dev experience, to work on all areas across several interesting projects.
+We are looking for a motivated Front-End Engineer based in London who enjoys creating engaging UIs for consumer products.
+You will be joining our development for a full-time position with excellent opportunities for personal development.

 <p></p>
+You will have the opportunity to work with a variety of projects (from mobile apps to web dashboards) and technologies to implement UIs designed by our team.
+<p></p>
 You are the type of person that has curiosity driving them.
 A maker that loves problem solving and learning new things.
-You are diligent in your approach and enjoy helping others in achieving their goals.
+You must have an eye for design and a drive to construct well engineered front end applications.
 If that sounds like you, then you're the perfect fit for Silicon Rhino.

 <p></p>